jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 ---
 title: "Building a blog with Next.js + Tailwindcss"
+subtitle: "A guide on building a simple blog from scratch using Next.js and Tailwindcss"
 slug: building-blog-nextjs-tailwindcss
 image: "/building-blog-nextjs-tailwindcss/bg.jpeg" # Photo by Jess Bailey on Unsplash
 date: "2021-02-21"